-The CLiC Colleague on Call team created this guide to give you some context for your role as the Library Director in your community.
+The Colorado Library Consortium (CLiC) Colleague on Call team created this guide to give you some context for your role as the Library Director in your community.
 This guide is simply the start of your journey.

-Take a look at our website, clicweb.org, to see all the services we provide Colorado libraries.
-Under the Colleague on Call tab you will find information about FREE CLiC Consultants, and quick links to contact a consultant in your part of the state.
+Take a look at our website, clicweb.org, to see all the services we provide for Colorado libraries.
+Under the Colleague on Call tab you will find information about FREE CLiC Consultants, and links to contact a consultant in your part of the state.
+You'll also find a digital copy of this guide here.

-Written with an eye to equipping you with practical advice and information, know that this guide is just the start of the support you will receive from CLiC.
+Written with practical advice and information, know that this guide is just the start of the support you will receive from CLiC.

-Thank you for the service you provide to YOUR community,
+Thank you for your service to YOUR community,

-Colleague on Call Team
+The Colleague on Call Team